jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=resource-adapters/resource-adapter=<resource-adapter name>/connection-definitions=<connection-definitions name>:read-attribute(name=authentication-context)`

 ## syntax of the operation to get the `resource-adapters` `resource-adapter` `connection-definitions` `authentication-context-and-application`
-indicates that either `application-supplied` parameters, such as from (`getconnectionuser`, `pw)`, or subject (provided by elytron after authenticating using configured `authentication-context)`, are used to distinguish connections in the pool. get the `resource-adapters` `resource-adapter` `connection-definitions` `authentication-context-and-application` attribute.
+indicates that either `application-supplied` parameters, such as from `getconnection(user`, `pw`), or subject (provided by elytron after authenticating using configured `authentication-context`), are used to distinguish connections in the pool. get the `resource-adapters` `resource-adapter` `connection-definitions` `authentication-context-and-application` attribute.
 `/subsystem=resource-adapters/resource-adapter=<resource-adapter name>/connection-definitions=<connection-definitions name>:read-attribute(name=authentication-context-and-application)`